 Another great choice is a 12 volt battery pack designed for LED strips and cameras used in stage productions.
 For examples, search for TalentCell on www.Amazon.com.
 These battery packs recharge quickly, retain their charge for long periods of time (no maintenance charging) and are small and lightweight.
 In fact, you can easily attach one to the fork arm to eliminate cord wrap issues.

-Finally, you will need to supply the correct cord to go between most battery packs and the scope.
+Finally, you will need the correct cord to go between most battery packs and the scope.
 Astronomy dealers that sell Celestron equipment can provide the cord which goes from a power source with a cigarette lighter outlet or you can try an electronic parts store like Radio Shack in the US.
-The cable you are looking for has a cigarette lighter plug on the end to connect to the battery pack and the plug for the scope end has an inside diameter of 2.1mm and an outside diameter of 5.5mm with positive (+) on the inside conductor.
-Note that the more common connector is 2.5mm inside diameter.
-This will not provide a positive connection and leads to many problems with operation of the scope as momentary power interruptions cause misbehavior of the electronics of the scope.
-The CGE Pro and some of the other large Celestron mounts use a slightly different threaded power connector and includes a power cable with the required cigarette lighter plug.
+Other power sources may require cables specific to them.
+In any case, the plug for the scope end has an inside diameter of 2.1mm and an outside diameter of 5.5mm with positive (+) on the inside conductor.
+Note that some cables have a connector with 2.5mm inside diameter.
+This will not provide a positive connection and leads to MANY problems with operation of the scope as momentary power interruptions cause misbehavior of the electronics of the scope.
+The CGE Pro and some of the other large Celestron mounts use a slightly different threaded power connector and include a power cable with the required cigarette lighter plug.
 More info on the power connectors for all Celestron mounts can be found here.

 One final note, connecting the power backwards will cause severe damage to the electronics of your telescope.
 The inside conductor of the power connector MUST be the positive terminal.